MartinBies/MartinBies.github.io/_pages/software.md

 ## Overview

-I work on open-source software on [github](https://github.com/), I have added about 500.000 lines of codes and modified another 500.000.
+I work on open-source software on [github](https://github.com/), have added about 500.000 lines of codes and modified about another 500.000 lines of code.
 My coding experience includes gap, python, julia and C++.
 The latest news on my software are to be found at my [github-page](https://github.com/herearound).

 ## Software on Toric Varieties